DriveCurrent/hiring-challenge/README.md

 ]
 ```

-### Getting started
- 1. Download and Install Python (virtualenv and virtualenvwrapper recommended)
- 1. Download and Install Node & npm
- 1. In command line go to project directory
- 1. Install python requirements: `pip install -r requirements.txt`
- 1. Install javascript requirements: `npm install`
- 1. Install bower requirements: 'bower install'
- 1. Start the python server `python server.py`

 ### General Notes
 * If you get stuck, Google is your friend.
 Feel free to reach out to us for a hint as well.
-* We want to get a feel for how you think and develop.
-  * **Hint:** Commit early and often
 * We expect the project to take around four hours.
 * Keep a rough estimate of your time so that we can adapt this project in the future.